Alice Roosevelt Longworth: Public conduct

-Alice was the center of attention in the social context of her father's presidency, and she thrived on the attention, even as she chafed at some of the restrictions such attention placed on her.
+Alice was the center of attention in the social context of her father's presidency, and she thrived on it, even as she chafed at some of the restrictions such attention placed on her.
 In this, Alice resembled her father.
 She later said of Theodore, "He wants to be the bride at every wedding, the corpse at every funeral, and the baby at every christening."
-Her outspokenness and antics won the hearts of the American people, who nicknamed her "Princess Alice".
+Her outspokenness and antics won the hearts of the American people, who nicknamed her "Princess Alice."

 Alice was known for breaking many social norms of her era.
 The Journal des débats in Paris noted that in 15 months Alice Roosevelt had attended 407 dinners, 350 balls, and 300 parties.
-One paper alleged that she had stripped down to her lingerie at a drunken orgy held at a Newport, Rhode Island, mansion, and danced atop a table, a story that proved to be false.
+One paper alleged that she had stripped down to her lingerie at a drunken orgy held at a Newport, Rhode Island mansion, and danced atop a table, a story that proved to be false.
 She smoked cigarettes in public, rode in cars with men, stayed out late partying, kept a pet snake named Emily Spinach (Emily after her spinster aunt and Spinach for its green color) in the White House, and was seen placing bets with a bookie.

 On May 11, 1908, Alice amused herself in the Capitol's gallery at the House of Representatives by placing a tack on the chair of an unknown but "middle-aged" and "dignified" gentleman.
 Upon encountering the tack, "like the burst of a bubble on the fountain, like the bolt from the blue, like the ball from the cannon," the unfortunate fellow leapt up in pain and surprise while she looked away.